Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 7.4% in December 2024, down 0.0 percentage points from November.
-Compared to December last year (6.7%), the rate has increased by 0.7 percentage points.
+The unemployment rate was 6.5% in July 2025, up 0.5 percentage points from June.
+Compared to July last year (7.2%), the rate has decreased by 0.7 percentage points.

 Employment: Regional vs Local Patterns

-The strong correlation (0.76) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
-This suggests that local employment closely follows regional trends.
+The moderate correlation (0.69) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns